 - Give the restaurant address, phone, and directions to guests and organize car-pools, if appropriate.

 - The host pays the bill, treating the speaker.
 The cost of the colloquium dinner is limited to $125.00 per person, with a usual maximum attendance of 4 people, including the speaker.
 (There may be as many as five or six attendees at the dinner on some occasions -- for example, if the speaker is a faculty candidate and attending a meal is the only opportunity for faculty to meet with the candidate.)
-If the cost exceeds $80 per person, you may either divide the remainder of the bill among the co-hosts, or charge the balance to an unrestricted fund.
+If the cost exceeds the limit, you may either divide the remainder of the bill among the co-hosts, or charge the balance to an unrestricted fund.
 Spouses normally do not attend these dinners unless there are special circumstances (the speaker is traveling with a spouse, or the speaker works in a field related to that of the spouse of one of the hosts).
-Please note that the usual tip is between 15-18%, and the limit on tips is 20% - anything over 20% must be paid by an unrestricted fund or by personal funds.
+Please note that the limit on tips is 20% - anything over 20% must be paid by an unrestricted fund or by personal funds.

 - The host submits the dinner reimbursement to his/her assistant, who will divide the costs between the two colloquium accounts of Physics and Applied Physics.
-Include on the restaurant receipt the names of all dinner guests, and indicate which of the charges were for alcohol.
+Include the names of all dinner guests on the restaurant receipt.
 Remember that university guidelines dictate that charges should be reasonable.
 In the event that the speaker is also a faculty candidate, the administrative associate who processes the reimbursement will divide 50% of the cost between the two colloquium accounts and the remaining 50% to the hiring department's search account (and/or Dean's Office faculty search account).